Kona Diving Pictures with Kona Honu Divers

 Eels can often be seen polling their heads out from coral or hiding under overhangs.
 From time to time eels will swim freely out in the open reef exploring for new hiding spots.
 Sometimes you might see cleaner shrimp feeding on the parasites or dead skin in eels mouths and on their heads.
 This is a unique and fascinating behavior.

 Some dive sites will be full of fish but oftentimes they cannot all be easily spotted by the untrained eye!
 Cryptic reef fish hide on the bottom or in the reef in pain sight!
+Some of these species like the lion fish can only be found here when scuba diving Hawaii.
 Here’s a few cryptic fish species our diving professionals can help point out:

 - Devil Scorpion fish